 Damson Plums bloom in the late spring and offer not only a delicious fruit but also beautiful showy white clusters that cover the tree.
 Because they bloom in late spring, they are less likely to be damaged by frost.
 Also, once you plant a Damson Plum tree, you can expect a fruitful harvest in 2-4 years.

 You can expect to pick the small Damson Plums from August to September every year.
-Damson plums have an oval shape and are considered clingfruit because the fruit is attached to the stone inside.
-When eating a blue damson plum, you must eat around the stone that it is attached to, knowing that ahead of time is crucial.
+Damson plums are oval and are considered clingfruit because the fruit is attached to the stone inside.
+When eating a blue damson plum, you must eat around the stone it is attached to, knowing that ahead of time is crucial.

 What Does a Damson Plum Taste Like?